Email Us

 • As a cosmetic alternative to amalgam fillings

-• To protect a portion of the tooth’s root that has been exposed when gums recede
+• To protect a portion of the tooth’s root that has been exposed when gums recede.

-Preparation: Little advance preparation is needed for dental bonding.
+Preparation: Little preparation is needed for dental bonding.
 Anaesthesia is often not necessary unless the bonding is being used to fill a decayed tooth, the tooth needs to be drilled to change its shape, or the chip is near the nerve.
 Your dentist will use a shade guide to select a composite resin colour that will closely match the colour of your tooth.

 The bonding process: Next, the surface of the tooth will be roughened and a conditioning liquid applied.
 These procedures help the bonding material adhere to the tooth.
 The tooth-coloured, putty-like resin is then applied, moulded, and smoothed to the desired shape.
 A bright, usually blue, light, or laser is then used to harden the material.
-After the material is hardened, your dentist will further trim and shape it, and polish it to match the sheen of the rest of the tooth surface.
+After the material is hardened, your dentist will further trim and shape it and polish it to match the sheen of the rest of the tooth surface.

 Time-to-completion: Dental bonding takes about 30 to 60 minutes per tooth to complete.

 Bonded teeth do not require special care.
 Simply follow good oral hygiene practices.
-Brush teeth at least twice a day, floss at least once a day, rinse with an antiseptic mouthwash once or twice a day, and see your dentist for regular professional check-ups and cleanings.
+Brush teeth at least twice a day, floss at least once a day, rinse with an antiseptic mouthwash once or twice a day and see your dentist for regular professional check-ups and cleanings.

 Because bonding material can chip, it is important to avoid such habits as biting fingernails; chewing on pens, ice, or other hard food objects; or using your bonded teeth as an opener.
 If you do notice any sharp edges on a bonded tooth or if your tooth feels odd when you bite down, call your dentist.